best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 As you begin developing your project it's a good idea to save your working code in a script file.
 In R these are saved as `.R` files, and in Python as `.py`.
-Scripts can be used within an IDE (integrated development environment) like [Visual Studio Code](https://code.visualstudio.com/), [RStudio](https://rstudio.com/), or [PyCharm](https://www.jetbrains.com/pycharm/).
+Scripts can be used within an integrated development environment (IDE) like [Visual Studio Code](https://code.visualstudio.com/), [RStudio](https://rstudio.com/), or [PyCharm](https://www.jetbrains.com/pycharm/).
 Inside an IDE you can usually run through your script line-by-line, or run the whole file at once.
-This can be an easier workflow than running code in the Python or R console and then rewriting the same code in a script later.
+This can be an easier workflow than running code in the Python or the R console and then rewriting the same code in a script later.

 Scripts serve as the basic units of saved code.
 Often, we like to define functions or reusable bits of code in one file and then use these in another file.